minimo-io/braaay-front-site/README.md

 	}
 ```

+- BUTTONS:
+  - Buttons should be able to receive the --page-color (check layout)
+  - The add to cart button in products, shine-effect does not work because we are hardcoding the page color.
 - Para el BottomArticle, si es twoColumn=true poder pasar un snippet.
 - Pagination for blog
 - Aviso para Pedidos Express: Pedidos hasta el medio día (envío express) se envía en el mismo día, ou se for final de semana, no próximo dia util da Braaay.